Heartestrella/AuraShell/README.md

 ## 🌐 Internationalization (i18n)

-Currently, multi-language support is not yet implemented.
+Currently, multilingual support is not yet available.
+(Chinese and English only.)
-This feature is planned for the official release, which will include full internationalization support to make PSSH accessible to users worldwide.
+This feature is planned for official release, which will include full internationalization support so that users around the world can use PSSH.

 ## 📝 Source Code